Skip to main content

 Tc(x, y) :- Arc(x, y).

-// Recursive case: extend reachability by one hop
+// Recursive case: extend by one hop

 Tc(x, y) :- Tc(x, z), Arc(z, y).